imiiii/Wiki-For-ML-Project/Test/SubPage.md

 ##Machine Learning Services
-* here is the ML service that the AI module used to work with.
+*Here is the ML service that the AI module used to work with.*
+ - Data loader from database by connection string and query.
 ::: mermaid
  graph LR;
  A1[ConnectionString] -->|input| A2(Load From Database Service) -->|output| A3[IDataView];